Wall Street Praises Elanco Animal Health Incorporated (ELAN) After Recent Earnings Report

 Insider Trading

-BILBREY JOHN P, the Director of Elanco Animal Health Incorporated, purchase 10,000 shares at $22.03 during a trade that took place back on May 11, which means that BILBREY JOHN P is holding 34,222 shares at $220,284 based on the most recent closing price.
+Simmons Jeffrey N, the PRESIDENT, CEO AND DIRECTOR of Elanco Animal Health Incorporated, purchase 30,000 shares at $14.54 during a trade that took place back on Sep 09, which means that Simmons Jeffrey N is holding 30,000 shares at $436,146 based on the most recent closing price.

 Stock Fundamentals for ELAN